iSynaptic/LinuxSqlServer/README.md

 ##Steps to Reproduce##

-1. This is an optional step if you are already running on a Linux machine with docker installed.
+1. This is an optional step, useful if you are NOT already running on a Linux machine with docker installed.
 Run `vagrant up` in the repository root.
 When prompted, select an network adapter that has connectivity to a running SQL server that will be used to reproduce this issue.
 Run `vagrant ssh` to connect to the Vagrant built VM.
 1. Navigate to the directory containing the source code for this application.
 If within Vagrant VM, enter `cd /vagrant`.
 1. Build the Docker container by entering `sudo docker build -t lss .`.
 1. Run the Docker container interactively by entering `sudo docker run -i --rm lss`.